kenken64/NUSISS-DevOpsEng/workshop/workshop7.md

 8. Capture screenshot of the failed build, save it along as part of your submission.

+9. Stabilize the test case before dockerized the app.

-9. Create a Dockerfile on the root of the project directory for this dotnet project. *Hint shown  during lecturer day3.
+10. Create a Dockerfile on the root of the project directory for this dotnet project. *Hint shown  during lecturer day3.

-10. Commit the Dockefile into your github repository.
+11. Commit the Dockefile into your github repository.

-11. Configure your jenkins's pre build step to publish this project's image to dockerhub.
+12. Configure your jenkins's pre build step to publish this project's image to dockerhub.
 Use your own dockerhub username as the prefix of the image tag.

 ![CodeStar Project Details](screens/docker_jenkins.jpg "CodeStar Project Details")

-12. Capture screenshot of the successful docker build and also the image is being store on the dockerhub repo, save it along as part of your submission.
+13. Capture screenshot of the successful docker build and also the image is being store on the dockerhub repo, save it along as part of your submission.

+14. Try accessing the app via the end point created from the CodeStar dashboard.